eoinlarkin/retro-pc/testing.md

 - Images can be added successfully through the form
 - Products that have been added manually can be added to the cart
     - May need to include if statement logic if the image does not render correctly

+## Stripe Webhooks

+- These can be tested by checking Video # 055
+- This can be tested by commenting out the form.submit() in the stripe_elements.js